Self-Education/algorithm/note/classic.md

 ## Integer and Roman

 1. [Roman to Integer -- Easy](https://leetcode.com/problems/roman-to-integer/) left Roman is always larger than right
-2. [Integer to Roman -- Medium](https://leetcode.com/problems/integer-to-roman/) greedy, use possible largest Roman letter to run out  each digit
+2. [Integer to Roman -- Medium](https://leetcode.com/problems/integer-to-roman/) greedy, use possible largest Roman letter to run out  each digi